 To report a bug or suggest a new feature, you can go to GitHub issues page and use the searchbox in the middle of the page to see if anyone else have already posted something similar.
 Sometimes you will find a quick solution just by reading the threads.
 In case of feature request, if you find someone with similar idea, just give that a thumbs-up to increase its priority/importance.

-In System tray area, flameshot appears duplicate icons/indicator¶
+🔗 In the System tray area, Flameshot appears to have duplicate icons/indicator

-- most tiling window managers dows not come with a nitification daemon, and Flameshot communicates with user through notifications.
-This means that Flameshot is dependent on notification manager to be installed and running.
+Most tiling window managers do not come with a notification daemon, and Flameshot communicates with the user through notifications.
+This means that Flameshot is dependent on a notification manager to be installed and running.
 Easy way to test if you have a notification manager is to try

 First try the using the command